Slievefin / An Sliabh Fionn

 - John Hession (56), farmer; his wife Sarah (50) [née Hession]; and brother-in-law Timothy Hession (68), farm labourer, widower.

-Seven of the houses were of the second class, with each having three front windows.
+Seven of the houses were of the second class, with each of these having three front windows.
 Two houses were of the third class, having two and one front window respectively.
 All were constructed of stone walls and thatched roofs.

 There were a total of twenty six out-offices and farm-steadings recorded in the townland: six stables, six cow-houses, five piggeries, six barns, and three sheds.